 - ½ teaspoon baking powder

 - 1 cup kale; shredded, blanched in hot water, and then “shocked” in bowl of ice water to hold the green color

 - ½ cup carob or dark chocolate chips

-- FOR CASHEW CREAM: Put 1 cup raw cashews in a medium pot.
+- Put 1 cup raw cashews in a medium pot.
 Cover with 2 inches of water.
 Bring to a boil; then simmer until cashews are soft, about 15 minutes.
 Pour cashews and water into a blender; blend until smooth.